bilalmasud07/DataCollectorAPI/FlaskApi/README.md

 ```

 ### Description
-Retrieves data based on the specified CPE ID.
+Retrieves data based on the specified Product ID.

 ### Parameters
 - `Product_ID` (UUID, required): The ID of the CPE to retrieve.